-The two biggest mismatches occur with the 2007 and especially 2013 velocities (Fig. 5).
-2013 has the lowest simulated surface water run-off (Fig. 2) of all the years since 2004.
-The Benn calving model we use is sensitive to runoff, with reduced run-off leading to lower crevasse-penetration-depth and reduced terminus fracturing thus increasing its buttressing force.
-Furthermore 2013 had relatively cool ocean temperatures which were lower than the average of 2004-2013.
+and reduced terminus fracturing, thus increasing its buttressing force.
+Furthermore, 2013 had relatively cool ocean temperatures, which were lower than the average of 2004-2013.
 The cool ocean temperatures also increased buttressing, leading to low simulated annual mean velocities.
-Jakobshavn Isbræ did not in fact slow down very much in 2013 because there were calving events (Cassotto et al. 2015) that are unrepresented in our model.
+Jakobshavn Isbræ did not in fact slow down very much in 2013 because there were calving events (Cassotto et al., 2015) that are unrepresented in our model.
 The relevant mechanisms are discussed later.
-In 2007 high run-off caused more simulated calving and retreat than in reality.
-These retreat phases reduced the buttressing and lateral drag due to shear-margin-weakening, all of which lead to excessive speed-up near the terminus.
+In 2007 high runoff caused more simulated calving and retreat than in reality.
+These retreat phases reduced the buttressing and lateral drag due to shear margin weakening, all of which lead to excessive speedup near the terminus.

-Modeled calving front retreat is ~ 7 km in total from 2004-2014 (Fig. 5), which is consistent with observations (Joughin et al. 2014).
+Modeled calving front retreat is $\sim 7 \text{ km}$ in total from 2004-2014 (Fig. 5), which is consistent with observations (Joughin et al., 2014).
 In 2009 a dramatic retreat brought the grounding line to the bottom of the bedrock slope, and since then it has gradually retreated with smaller seasonal fluctuations.
-The run-off forcing we applied triggered major retreats in the summers of 2007 and 2012, due to large summer peak run-off (Fig. 2), demonstrating the sensitivity of our calving parameterization to run-off forcing.
-Modeled timings of maximum extent and minimum extent each year are in good agreement with observations, also demonstrating that summer, in particular, May to July, run-off determines much of the behavior of Jakobshavn Isbræ.
+The runoff forcing we applied triggered major retreats in the summers of 2007 and 2012, due to large summer peak runoff (Fig. 2), demonstrating the sensitivity of our calving parameterization to runoff forcing.
+Modeled timings of maximum extent and minimum extent each year are in good agreement with observations, also demonstrating that summer, in particular, May to July, runoff determines much of the behavior of Jakobshavn Isbræ.